Chapola Productions

 Piano

-Some songs can be played on both piano and keyboard and sound great on either, but some other songs, like Beethoven's "Moonlight Sonata" sound much, MUCH better on a piano than a keyboard. *For the sound and feel of music written for piano, especially advanced piano music - nothing can take the place of a real acoustic piano.
+Some songs can be played on both piano and keyboard and sound great on either, but some other songs, like Beethoven's "Moonlight Sonata" sound much, MUCH better on a piano than a keyboard.
+For the sound and feel of music written for piano, especially advanced music - nothing can take the place of a real acoustic piano.

 Keyboard

 Beginner songs like "Merrily We Roll Along" sound better on a keyboard than piano, thanks to all the special features like hundreds of different tones to choose from and especially the orchestral accompaniments (rhythm patterns).
 However it's important to note that playing with the rhythm patterns requires the same strict discipline as playing with the tick-tick-tick of a metronome, so the keyboard student will have as solid a foundation in rhythm, if not more, than the piano student.
-Since we'll still be using the same Lesson Books regardless of which instrument we're on, the keyboard students will be learning everything the piano student learns – and then some!* That’s why we’re calling it - Piano Lessons+
+Since we'll still be using the same Lesson Books regardless of which instrument we're on, the keyboard students will be learning everything the piano student learns – and then some!
+That’s why we’re calling it - Piano Lessons Plus!

 bulletTones - A piano has 1 tone: piano.
 A keyboard has hundreds of tones such as: Grand Piano, Electric Piano, Honky-Tonk Piano, Harpsichord, Glockenspiel, Music Box, Tubular Bells, Dulcimer, Organ, Electric Organ, Harmonica, Guitar, Violin, Cello, Harp, Strings, French Horn, Trumpet, Trombone, Tuba, Alto Sax, Oboe, Clarinet, Flute, Koto, Pi Pa, Shanai, Bag Pipe, Fiddle, Tinkle Bell, Melodic Tom, Wood Block, many more.